K-PaaS/application-platform-guide-eng/user_guide/development_platform/servicepack.md

 4. Deployment API development specification by service
 -	Check to see if there is a service instance requesting deletion.
--	When there is a instance requesting for deletion, check if it is bound with an Application.
+-	When there is an instance requesting deletion, check if it is bound with an Application.
 -	If the instance requesting deletion is bound with an Application, communicate the error to the Cloud Controller.
 -	If there is no Application bound with the instance requesting for deletion, proceed with the deletion.

 4.1.
 RDBMS
-1. In case of Mysql
+1. In the case of Mysql

 - Delete database
 	DROP DATABASE IF EXISTS #{connection.quote_table_name(database_name)}

-2. In case of Cubrid DB
+2. In the case of Cubrid DB

 - removing database after service shutdown
 	$ cubrid service stop
 	$ cubrid deletedb <databasename>

-- remove directory of the removed database
+- remove the directory of the removed database
 	$ rm –rf <install database path>/<databasename>

 4.2.
 Mass storage
-1. In case of GlusterFS
+1. the  In case of GlusterFS

 	- Delete Swift Account

-	Method  : DELETE
+	Method: DELETE

 	Req URL : http(s)://[IP Address OR HostName]/auth/v2/[AccountID]